 Check out your local credit union

 Credit unions are independently-run local co-operative organisations which aim to assist people who may not have access to financial products and services elsewhere.
-There are 500 in the UK providing loans, savings and occasionally even current accounts, each deciding its own services and rules on who can join.
+There are 500 in the UK providing savings and loans, each deciding its own services and rules on who can join.